 McGill is proud to be a member of the Canadian Association for Graduate Studies (CAGS), Council of Graduate Schools (CGS), and The Northeastern Association of Graduate Schools (NAGS).

-offers various publications on best practices and research related to graduate education.
+The CAGS website offers various publications on best practices and research related to graduate education.